Computational and applied mathematics encompasses a broad spectrum of mathematical fields and computational methods, including:

-CAAM Master's students are not funded through the graduate fellowships.
+CAAM master's students are not funded through the graduate fellowships.
 However, if a student secures a competitive national or industrial fellowship for stipend, the Office of Graduate and Postdoctoral Studies may provide a full or partial tuition waiver.
-Students that believe they might be eligible for a tuition waiver must provide proof of fellowship through the department.
-The Graduate Administrator will submit this request for review.
+Students who believe they might be eligible for a tuition waiver must provide proof of fellowship through the department.
+The graduate administrator will submit this request for review.

 Students should take the following introductory courses in their first year of study, except for CAAM 600 which is taken in the spring semester of the second year.

 CAAM 519: Computational Science I